 Frequently asked questions

 We prioritized the review of our network in these sectors in order to align our services with the launch of the Réseau express métropolitain (REM) on the South Shore.
-In fall 2022, the REM’s South Shore segment will link Montréal’s Central Station to three stations on the South Shore.
-From this date forward, buses that used to cross the Champlain Bridge will now take passengers to one of the REM stations, where they can travel on to downtown Montréal or transfer towards other destinations on the South Shore.
+In spring 2023, the REM’s South Shore segment will link Montreal’s Central Station to three stations on the South Shore.
+From this date forward, buses that used to cross the Samuel-De Champlain Bridge will now take passengers to one of the REM stations, where they can travel on to downtown Montreal or transfer towards other destinations on the South Shore.

-The target date announced last June for the opening of the REM is early December 2022.
+The target date announced last October for the opening of the REM is spring 2023.
 The precise date will be shared approximately one month in advance.

 An information campaign and activities will be deployed at this time to guide our customers through these significant changes.

-As soon as the REM opens on the South Shore, our buses will no longer have access to the Champlain Bridge.
-To get to Montréal, you may use our bus services to connect with the REM, which can then take you to several Montréal destinations.
-Certain bus routes will continue to serve major hubs in Longueuil (métro) and Montréal via the Mercier Bridge.
+As soon as the REM opens on the South Shore, our buses will no longer have access to the Samuel-De Champlain Bridge.
+To get to Montreal, you may use our bus services to connect with the REM, which can then take you to several Montreal destinations.
+Certain bus routes will continue to serve major hubs in Longueuil (metro) and Montreal via the Mercier Bridge.

 Also note that this situation has allowed exo to add more local routes as well as routes that facilitate cross-suburb travel.